richmahn/en_tn/ecc/front/intro.md

 #### How do I translate harsh or shocking passages? ####

 There are parts of the book that can be shocking or surprising to read in Scripture.
 For example, "If a man fathers a hundred children and lives many years, so that the days of his years are many, but if his heart is not satisfied with good and he is not buried with honor, then I say that a baby that is born dead is better off than he is" (6:3).
-The translator should allow these difficulties to remain and not try to "soften" them.
+The translator should allow these difficulties to remain and not try to make them less surprising.

 #### How is life described in the Book of Ecclesiastes? ####